By Latitude · April 9, 2026

 Yes.
 W&B and Latitude serve different parts of the AI development lifecycle.
 W&B excels at training and experimentation — comparing model checkpoints, tracking hyperparameters, managing datasets for fine-tuning.
 Latitude focuses on production AI reliability — monitoring deployed models, managing failure mode lifecycles, and generating evaluators from production annotations.
 Teams that both train models and run them in production can use W&B for the development workflow and Latitude for production reliability without significant overlap.

-Latitude is the W&B alternative built for production AI reliability — GEPA auto-generation, MCC quality tracking, and issue lifecycle that Weave doesn't offer.
-Independent company, transparent pricing.
+Latitude is the W&B alternative built for production AI reliability — the closed loop from issue to opened PR via its MCP server, an intelligence layer (Behaviours), auto-generated evals, and issue lifecycle tracking that Weave doesn’t offer.
+Open source (MIT), self-hostable, transparent pricing.
 Try for free →